qoopen0815/OcsVehicle/README.md

 # OcsVehicle
-This is a tutorial repository for implementing heavy construction equipment in Unity.
+This is a repository for implementing construction vehicles in Unity.
 It contains the vehicle model (.fbx) and controller (Input System), and the implemented vehicles (.prefab) is placed in the [Resources](https://github.com/qoopen0815/OcsVehicle/tree/main/Resources) folder.

 ## Status of implementation